-- B. THE PARENTS AND SPOUSE (if applicable) of the person to be protected: - Personally serve the spouse and parents if they are in Arizona; - 2.
+B. THE PARENTS AND SPOUSE (if applicable) of the person to be protected:

+- 1. Personally serve the spouse and parents if they are in Arizona; - 2.
 Serve by mail or hand-delivery if not in Arizona; or - 3.
 Serve by publication if you do not know and cannot find the address after all reasonable efforts.
 You will have to describe those efforts to the court. - C. OTHERS: You may give notice by mail, hand-delivery or publication to: - 1.
 Any adult children of the person to be protected; - 2.
 Any person who is serving as the guardian or conservator or who has the care and custody of the person to be protected; - 3.
 If the person to be protected has no parent or spouse or adult children, then to the closest adult relative, if any can be found, AND - 4.
-Any person who has filed a "DEMAND FOR NOTICE" with the Court.
+Any person who has filed a "DEMAND FOR NOTICE" with the Court. - This may also include agencies such as Adult Protective Services or the VA.